Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 # Planned Projects (No Guarantee)

+- Redesign music lists, like playlists and the queue.
 - Add animations to elements like the opening and closing of menus.
 - Redesign immersive header/Artist pages.
 (Excited for this one!)